MOISST: Multimodal Optimization of Implicit Scene for SpatioTemporal calibration: CONCLUSIONS AND FUTURE WORK

 \section{CONCLUSIONS AND FUTURE WORK}

 We presented in this paper MOISST, a novel approach based on implicit neural scene representation to spatially and temporally calibrate a multi-sensor system.
 The proposed approach has the advantage of being scalable to any number of cameras and LiDARs by relying on the trajectory of a single reference sensor.
 The proposed approach does not require any targets, or specific geometric structure within the scene to achieve accurate results.
-It is fully automatic and relies on gradient descent to optimize calibration parameters.
+It is fully automatic and relies on gradient descent to optimize the calibration parameters.
 In the future, we expect to address some limitations of the method by calculating the poses of the reference sensor automatically instead of relying on the given ground truth, and by finding a way to bypass the need of priors for the other sensors.
 We would also like to add larger compatibility to other types of sensor, such as rolling shutter cameras or distorted LiDARs, and the optimization of intrinsic parameters.
-Finally, we would implement the multi-scene optimization, which should improve robustness by relying on more varied scenes to optimize a specific multi-sensor system.
+Finally, we would implement the multi-scene optimization, which should improve robustness by relying on more varied scenes to optimize a specific multi-sensor system, as well as the ability to manage dynamic elements in the scene, which are not considered currently.

 { }